Courses - First Year Away Program

-Writing proficiency is required for the NYU bachelor’s degree.
-The writing proficiency requirement is fulfilled by taking the Writing II course and receiving a minimum grade of C. A Writing II grade that is below grade C requires that the student take and pass the Writing Proficiency Examination.
+Writing sequence proficiency is required for the NYU bachelor’s degree.
+The writing proficiency requirement is fulfilled by taking the Writing as Critical Inquiry (formerly Writing II) course and receiving a minimum grade of C. A Writing as Critical Inquiry grade that is below grade C requires that the student take and pass the Writing Proficiency Examination.

-The freshmen core courses Cultural Foundations I and II and Social Foundations I and II are based on the study of great texts from antiquity to the Enlightenment.
+The freshmen core courses Arts and Cultures across Antiquity and Arts and Cultures towards the Crossroads (formerly Cultural Foundations I and II) and Global Works and Society: Antiquity and Global Works and Society in a Changing World (formerly Social Foundations I and II) are based on the study of great texts from antiquity to the Enlightenment.
 In the Cultural Foundations sequence, students study literature, the visual and performing arts, and music.
 In the Social Foundations sequence, students focus on philosophy, religion, political and social theory, and history.
 Taken together, the two sequences can be seen as a large-scale cultural history.
 The sequences also provide an introduction to skills in critical analysis and synthetic thinking that students need for successful study in all academic disciplines.
 All of the courses return again and again to a limited number of fundamental issues.
 Students will come to see that these problems are discussed in many kinds of texts and from many different cultural and historical points of view.

 This course focuses on the world's great traditions in literature, music, and the visual and performing arts from the most ancient civilizations to the Middle Ages.
 It familiarizes students with the earliest foundations of the world's major cultural traditions and the connections between these cultures.
 The course includes such literary works as The Odyssey, The Ramayana, andthe Shih Ching; students personally encounter foundational achievements of visual art in museums as well as learning about them in art history texts.